 OpenHIE is a consortium of communities which fosters collaboration, interoperability and long-term sustainability of open source health solutions.
 Interoperability is enhanced as contributing organizations build and test together creating a collection of components more powerful than any one.
 The overall capabilities of OpenHIE as an architecture-enabled, open source, standards based health information exchange are described in Section 3 of this document.

-In order to assure the highest quality, and adherence to IHE profiles, OpenHIE makes a commitment to test component technologies (Reference Implementations) at IHE connectathons to confirm compliance to current IHE Integration Profiles.
+In order to assure the highest quality, and adherence to IHE profiles, OpenHIE makes a commitment to test reference implementations of the component technologies at IHE connectathons to confirm compliance to current IHE Integration Profiles.

 OpenHIE community members also participate in the advancement of IHE technical frameworks through the IHE technical committees.